Skip to content

 DependencyGitHub API

-After creating the application, generate client credentials (Client ID + Client Secret) and save them.
+After creating the Application, generate client credentials (Client ID + Client Secret) and save them.

 The server is split into two files: setup and tools.
 The setup file configures Keycard authentication; the tools file contains your API wrappers.